iiab/iiab/roles/maps/README.md

 When you click it, it will bring up another pop-up with instructions on how to delete the region.

+### Overlapping Regions

+At the moment, overlapping regions is not allowed.
+However, if you find that you want to expand a region, you can always delete it and download a larger one instead.

 ### Final Setup for Users

 Finally, once your Full Quality Regions are in place and you are ready to let others use your map, you can turn off the setting: